sensorlab/logatec-portal/software.md

 ## Testbed access using 6LoWPAN

-One of the main demands for LOG-aTEC from external experimenterd was related to the improvement of the low speed of the wireless management network through which the testbed is accessed and controlled.
-In order to take this into account for the new generation of the testbed that uses the same hardware for completely different embedded software, we first identified the use cases that need to be accommodated by testbeds in general and designed, implemented and performed an initial evaluation of the testbed.
-The full work is reported in a joint conference paper [51] with open access external experimenters from a Slovenian SME Xlab, who contributed part of the reported solution and was particularly interested in the evaluation of different (re)programming and (re)configuration approaches.
-1 Use cases and required functionality*
-We identify two generic use cases for testbeds consisting of constrained devices such as sensor nodes: the monitoring use case and the experimentation use case. the monitoring use case refers to sensor based testbeds that enable monitoring of some phenomena such as energy consumption, humidity, temperature, motion, sound, gases, etc. These kinds of testbeds are typically used by researchers to automatically acquire some data about the phenomena under study.
-Examples of such testbeds are SmartSantander and CitySense.
-The experimentation use case refers to sensor based testbeds that support the development of new communication and networking technology by enabling experimentation with new algorithms and protocols.
-Motelab, TWIST and LOG-a-TEC are examples of such testbeds.
-In spite of this division in two major groups, from the point of view of the wireless management network, these testbeds have a set of common functionalities.
-1 Need for software upgrades*
-From the perspective of software upgrades, we identify three types of required updates: OS/firmware upgrades, driver updates and application updates.
-OS/firmware upgrades are expected to occur when new versions of these software are released or when a major flaw is discovered and needs immediate fixing.
-The frequency of these upgrades is expected to be of 3-4 per year at most for both use cases.
-From the perspective of the size of the code to be transfered over the air to the nodes of the testbed, these upgrades tend to be large.
-The driver updates are also expected to be required at most few times per year for the monitoring setupsand for most instances of the experimentation setups.
-However, for experimental setups that involve MAC layer experiments, the need for upgrades might be more frequent.
-In many cases, these upgrades can be achieved using dynamic linking, thus avoiding the need for realizing an OS/firmware upgrade.
-In such cases, the file sent to the nodes of the testbed is relatively small compared to the full OS/firmware image.
-The expected application updates vary a lot across testbeds.
-The more flexible and generic the testbed is, the higher the number of expected application updates.
-These updates are best performed using dynamic linking and in most cases their expected size is relatively small.
-Performing a full OS/firmware upload for each application tends to be uneconomical.
-2 Need for data collection*
-Testbeds used as the monitoring setups require sensor measurement data collection while the ones used as the experimentation setups require the collection of the experimental results.
-Here we distinguish non-time critical data collection and time-critical data collection.
-When the data collection is time critical, the measured phenomenon or the experimental results have to be sent to the consumer within a small predefined time period from when they were produced and can also be referred to as (near-)real time data collection.
-This kind of data collection is encountered in sense-act type of systems that base their actuating decision on the sensed value.
-When the data collection is not time critical, it is typically saved locally on the node and transmitted all at once in batch mode.
-This collection mechanism is found in scenarios where the data is being post processed.
-We also distinguish reliable and unreliable data collection.
-In the first case, the loss of the measurement data is undesired while is the second case loss of data is not considered a major issue.
-3 Need for remote reconfiguration and control*
-Remote reconfiguration is a desired feature for both setups.
-For the monitoring setup, the user of the testbed might want to change the sampling rate of the sensor or might want to change the size of the buffer that stores the measurements.
-For the experimentation setup, the user might vary several parameters such as the frequency at which packets are sent, the number of retransmissions, transmitting power, receive channel filter bandwidth, carrier sense indicator etc. In some cases, using remote reconfiguration, the entire experiment can be remotely reconfigured.
-For instance, using run-time reconfiguration, the entire protocol stack can be reconfigured without flashing the node.
-Using a fully modular implementation such as CRime, an experiment that uses a gossip based algorithm for sending data can be easily reconfigured to use another type of algorithm.
-Remote control is a desired feature for sense-act scenarios that can also appear in both setups.
-For instance, in a monitoring setup, a light can be dimmed in response to the sensed values of luminance and presence.
-In an experimentation setup, a node can be controlled to start a transmission after another node sensed a free channel.
-2 Design, implementation and initial evaluation of the LOG-a-TEC cognitive networking testbed* 1 Design choices *
-When building a new testbed from scratch, one is faced with selecting a desired hardware platform and a supported operating system.
-Heterogeneous testbeds may chose several different such platforms.
-The use cases and functionality, as well as the considerations with respect to reprogramming, reconfiguration, speed and reliability should be taken into account when selecting the hardware and OS.
-For instance, with some OSes it will be impossible to support dynamic linking and/or run time reconfiguration.
-The resulting combination of hardware/OS selected needs to be evaluated and optimized similar to the example provided in this section.
-When upgrading an already existing testbed, there may be already existing constraints on the choice of hardware and software.
-For instance, the starting points for the extension of the already existing LOG-a-TEC testbed was the VESNA sensor node and the ProtoStack tool.
-The VESNA platform is already being used in the existing testbed for spectrum sensing and cognitive radio experimentation and is the supporting block of most of our research activities.
-The ProtoStack tool has been developed to support modular protocol development that would enable easy experimentation with multi-hop routing algorithms using also learned link characteristic for the routing decision - thus enabling cognitive networking experimentation.
-As ProtoStack relies on the Contiki OS, the extension has to use this operating system.
-Starting with these constraints, answers for the following three main issues have to be found:
-How to enable two wireless - experimental and management - networks running in parallel on VESNA with Contiki (subsection 2)?
-How should experiment reconfiguration, control and software upgrade be performed (subsection 3)?
-Which transceiver should be used for the management network in order to achieve the best possible throughput (subsection 1)?

 ### Dual-stack Contiki on VESNA

 VESNA sensor nodes deployed in the 6LowPAN testbed have two independent transcievers: Texas Instruments CC1101 (868 MHz) and Atmel AT86RF230 (2.4 GHz).
 Hardware supports the use of both transceivers at the same time.
 So, while the hardware set-up already supports dual stack (one for management and one for experimentation), a solution for a dual-stack OS had to be developed.

 Contiki OS includes two protocol stacks, one based on uIPv6 that can be configured as 6LowPAN/uIPv6/UDP/CoAP and the second protocol stack which is custom and is referred to as Rime.
-6LowPAN assumes a IEEE802.15.4 compatible transceiver and since only the Atmel transceivers comply to this, the most natural decision was to consider the Atmel transceivers for the management network and the TI transceivers for the experimental network.
+6LowPAN assumes a IEEE802.15.4 compatible transceiver and since only the Atmel transceivers comply to this, the most natural decision was to consider the Atmel transceivers for the management network and the Texas Instruments transceivers for the experimental network.
 However, in the normal release of Contiki OS the two stacks cannot run in parallel but only one at a time.
 This required extension/adaptation of the Contiki OS to support dual stack operation.
 The original Contiki OS code uses compile-time defined network layers.
-Some layers are used by both Rime and uIP at the same time (see framer_nullmac in the figure below), so we modified the networking code to explicitly pass information about which network stack the current packet belongs to.
+Some layers are used by both Rime and uIP at the same time (see framer\_nullmac in the figure below), so we modified the networking code to explicitly pass information about which network stack the current packet belongs to.
 It should be noted that in a single stack Contiki, Rime uses 2 bytes for node network address, while uIP requires 8 bytes.
 To keep Rime packet small, thus maintaining the low power consumption of the Rime stack, we modified Contiki to permit different network address size for Rime and uIPv6 packets respectively.

 Finally, we integrated the new, Composable Rime network stack that enables reconfigurable protocol stacks in the Contiki OS and configured the operating system to support the 6LowPAN based management network and the CRime based experimental network in parallel as depicted in the figure below.